 Here is the methodology behind our new 2019 rankings, first in a short version, followed by a more comprehensive one.

 To make our initial cut, a college had to:

 - Have sufficient, reliable data to be analyzed.

 - Not be in financial distress.

-- Have a graduation rate that was at or above the median for its institutional category (public, private or historically black college or university), or have a high “value-added” graduation rate (in other words: score in the top 25% of our test of graduation rates after accounting for the average test scores and percentage of low income students among its enrollees).
+- Have a graduation rate that was at or above the median for its institutional category (public, private or historically black college or university), or have a high “value-added” graduation rate (in other words: score in the top 25% of graduation rates after accounting for the average test scores and percentage of low-income students among its enrollees).

 Quality of education (1/3 of weighting), which was calculated using:

 - Six-year graduation rate (30%).
-This measure is widely recognized as one of the most important indicators of a college's quality.
-This year we updated our six-year graduation rate to capture students who transferred into a college as well as full-time students.
+This measure is widely recognized as one of the most important indicators of a college’s quality.
+We adjust our six-year graduation rate to capture students who transferred into a college as well as first-time students.

 - Value-added graduation rate (30%).
 This is the difference between a school’s actual graduation rate and its expected rate, based on the economic and academic profile of the student body (measured by the percentage of attendees receiving Pell grants, which are given to low-income students; the average standardized test scores and high school GPAs of incoming freshmen; and the share of traditional, full-time students on campus).

 - Peer quality (10%).
 This is measured by the standardized test scores of entering freshman (5%), and the percentage of accepted students who enroll in that college, known as the “yield” rate (5%).